ArturoMorenoSBU/Lamudi_Analysis/README.md

 I used scrapy with Python to extract the information and a MongoDB instance to store the data.

+There is also a Jupyter Notebook with my process to clean the data.

-Also you can find an explanatory analysis of this data.
+Also you can find a Jupyter Notebook with the explanatory analysis of this data.

 By: Arturo A. Moreno Pilar